cybersokari/allure-report-deployer/README.md

 Tips:
 1. Use a different value `WEBSITE_ID` in every test run. `${{ github.ref }}` is a good example.
 2. Set the WEBSITE_EXPIRES value appropriately to deallocate old test run sites.
+3. Mount the `$GITHUB_STEP_SUMMARY` file to see your test report URL in GitHub Actions job summary
 ### Local test runs
 #### Step 1: Pull the Docker Image
 ```bash